 How to check available storage on your Apple Watch

 First things first, it’s useful to know how much storage space you currently have on your Apple Watch.
 This is really easy to find out.
 Your Watch can not only inform you of available storage space but also let you know which apps and content are using the most space so you know which are the best things to delete when you need to free up some storage.

 To check your available storage space, open the Watch app on your iPhone.
 In the My Watch section, tap General > About.
 After a small pause, the app will display all the storage information, including the total storage and how much is remaining, as well as the data used up by music, photos, and apps.
-Scroll down the list to get an idea of what is taking up the most storage space.

 How to delete apps from an Apple Watch